min2ha/ukwa-site/content/target/38792/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Call Up: The effect of the First World War on rural life in Hampshire

 Project is to erect 2 self-guide direction boards to the 37 WW1 Graves in the 9 acre St Peter's Churchyard, Broadstairs, Kent.